garsuga/llmdecistree/README.md

 ## Directory

 `model/*`: Common code used to run, display, and test the algorithm.
 Specific workflows are available in the notebooks listed below.\
 `tree_creation.ipynb`: Notebook used to create a tree for evaluation purposes.
-UNSPSC codes are used for this notebook.
-They were retrieved from [here](https://data.ok.gov/dataset/unspsc-codes).\
+Amazon product categories are used for this notebook.
+They were retrieved from [here](https://www.kaggle.com/datasets/asaniczka/amazon-products-dataset-2023-1-4m-products).\
 `classification.ipynb`: Notebook used to perform classifications.
 Amazon products were used as classification examples.
 They were retrieved from [here](https://www.kaggle.com/datasets/asaniczka/amazon-products-dataset-2023-1-4m-products).\
 `tree_improvement.ipynb`: Notebook used to perform post processing on existing trees.
 This should be used before classification.\
 `tagging_util.py`: Quick utility file to perform interactive checking on classification results.\